-Upper St. Clair High School ranks among the top two percent of high schools in the nation according to U.S. News & World Report.
-The newspaper released its list of 2019 Best High Schools on April 30, 2019.
+Upper St. Clair High School ranks among the top three percent of high schools in the nation according to U.S. News & World Report.
+The newspaper released its list of 2020 Best High Schools

-According to the U.S. News & World Report’s website, “the Best High Schools rankings include data on more than 23,000 public high schools in 50 states and the District of Columbia.
-More than 17,000 schools were ranked on six factors based on their performance on state assessments and how well they prepare students for college.”
+According to the U.S. News & World Report’s website, “rankings include data on more than 24,000 public high schools in 50 states and the District of Columbia.
+Nearly 18,000 schools were ranked on six factors based on their performance on state assessments and how well they prepare students for college.”

 Upper St. Clair nationally recognized for music education